Miracller/Weather-System/README.md

 I used ScriptableObject in Unity to control a variety of conditions in the weather system, such as the precipitation, the temperature, the time, etc.

+I write shader codes to control the shifting between snowy shader and rainy shader based on the global temperature.

+Because the textures of my assets contains specular and metallic attributes, I modified the Unity PBR shader from using glossy attribute into specular attribute.

 ---